MOISTURIZING ACETATE BACKED TAPE

 moistened cotton does not touch the tape and leave it overnight.
-Upon checking the tape, look for how much has been absorbed by from the cotton.
-Check a couple of layers of tape if you think that it is warranted.
-If progress is being made, This involves building a closed system whereby the tape is suspended over I used a portable BBQ (Tailgate type) that was cheap and it included a lid that fit well.
-After sealing the pan area, I simply placed the tapes on the grille and put that all of the water doesn’t evaporate.
-In my situation, the process took about 3 threw the whole thing out when done.
+Upon checking the tape, look for how much moisture has been absorbed from the cotton.
+Inspect a couple of layers of the tape.
+If progress is being made, repeat as many This involves building a closed system whereby the tape is suspended over water.
+I used a portable BBQ (Tailgate type) that was cheap and it included a lid that fit well.
+After sealing the pan area, place the tapes on the grille with some when you check the progress.
+In my situation, the process took about 3 to 4 threw the whole thing out when done.
 The tapes however, were playable.